justincbagley/GaussClust/README.md

 As in the case of the author's other software on GitHub (e.g. [PIrANHA](https://github.com/justincbagley/PIrANHA)), GaussClust is fully command line-based and is available as open-source software according to the license.

 **What's new in GaussClust?**

-While GaussClust is still in active development and available as a pre-release, I have recently updated GaussClust to use the 'metaMDS' function available in the [vegan](https://cran.r-project.org/web/packages/vegan/index.html) package to conduct NMDS
+While GaussClust is still in active development and available as a pre-release, I have recently updated GaussClust to use the 'metaMDS' function available in the [vegan](https://cran.r-project.org/web/packages/vegan/index.html) package to conduct NMDS.
+See the TODO list below for other ways I am seeking to improve the software.
+If it interests you, feel free to jump in and help with development!! :memo::+1:

 ## GETTING STARTED